asyml/texar-pytorch/examples/bert/README.md

-This is a Texar implementation of Google's BERT model, which allows to load pre-trained model parameters downloaded from the [official release](https://github.com/google-research/bert) and build/fine-tune arbitrary downstream applications with **distributed training** (This example showcases BERT for sentence classification).
+This is a Texar implementation of Google's BERT model, which allows to load pre-trained model parameters downloaded from the [official release](https://github.com/google-research/bert) and build/fine-tune arbitrary downstream applications (This example showcases BERT for sentence classification).

 Texar provides ready-to-use modules including [`BERTEncoder`](https://texar-pytorch.readthedocs.io/en/latest/code/modules.html#bertencoder),